oracleimc/workshops/appdev/cloudnative/k8s/OKE/deployments.storage.OKE3.md

 mysqlclaim     Bound     ocid1.volume.**   50Gi       RWO            oci            35s

 ```

+*More information and region names can be found in [Creating a Persistent Volume Claim](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingpersistentvolumeclaim.htm) documentation*

 3. Let's now store our mysql password as a secret in your kubernetes cluster.
 To do this:

 ```